 Addressing the world's most important problems takes more than just good intentions; you'll need to use evidence and careful reasoning to maximize your impact.
 For that reason, if you're new to effective altruism, it may be best for you to start out by learning more about it, rather than immediately donating or volunteering.

-But with seemingly endless things to read on the topic, where should you start?
+But with seemingly endless things to read, where should you begin?

-We’ve compiled a series of articles that touch on many of the basic concepts, as well as a couple of videos and a few books that offer a lay of the land.
-If you’re trying to work through which focus area you should prioritize, check out the cause prioritization tool and the promising areas profiles.
-If you are or would consider using your career to pursue EA goals, 80,000 Hours’ career guide provides lots of information not only about job choice but also the associated EA considerations.
+If you are or would consider using your career to pursue EA goals, 80,000 Hours’ career guide provides lots of information about not only choosing a job, but also the impact behind different career paths.
 For a structured introduction that keeps you accountable, you might prefer the Effective Altruism Coursera course.

-Familiar readers may get more value from joining the discussion on the Effective Altruism Forum, where authors from around the community go into depth on important considerations in their domains of relative expertise.
+Once you've become familiar with the basics of effective altruism, you may get value from joining the discussion on the EA Forum, where authors from around the community share their expertise and explore new ideas.

-EA community regulars can extend their options by checking out posts on individual EA blogs.
-(If you fall into this category, you may also want to consider contributing to the conversation yourself as a writer on the EA Forum or a researcher with a related organization.)
+You can see even more content by following individual EA blogs.
+(If you've gotten this far, you should consider contributing to the conversation yourself as a writer on the EA Forum or a researcher in an EA cause area.)